mangalam-research/wed/doc/usage.rst

 * Python's Selenium package.
 * `selenic <http://gihub.com/mangalam-research/selenic>`_
 * behave (the python package)
-* nginx is highly recommended.
+* nginx is highly recommended but optional.

 If you want to contribute to salve, your code will have to pass the checks listed in `<.glerbl/repo_conf.py>`_.
 So you either have to